alchemyanimals/premint-registration/README.md

 ### 2.1.1 Discord OAuth2 Permissions/Scope

-As can be seen in the following code line
+As can be seen in the following line of code

 ```
 'scope' => 'identify guilds.members.read'